 Participated in an on-stage debate panel in front of a crowd, presented by the horror lecture series The Black Museum.
 The topic: Who is the best Final Girl of all time in horror cinema?
 My debate partner and I chose Thomasin from Robert Eggers’ 2016 film The Witch.
 A controversial and heated choice to be sure – we came in 2nd after a tie-breaker to Nancy from Nightmare on Elm Street.

 One of Us: The Transcendent Rise of Religious Cults in Horror

 The Royal Cinema, Toronto, ON, May 14, 2014

 I presented a two-hour multimedia lecture on religious cults in modern horror films for Toronto's pre-eminent horror lecture series, The Black Museum.
-From Satanists to Scientologists, Moonies to the Manson Family, a collective fascination with cult ephemera persists.
-But how do cinematic portrayals compare to the real thing?
-I looked at depictions in films both infamous (THE WICKER MAN, 1973) and lesser-known (TICKET TO HEAVEN, 1981), to see how they hold up against accounts from actual cults of the 21st century.
-I argued that cult imagery and content in popular media serve as reflection or commentary on wider moral, sexual and religious politics at the time of their release..
-By session’s end, I managed to bring the audience over to my point of view and espouse the correct belief: cult is forever.
+I looked at depictions in films both infamous (THE WICKER MAN, 1973) and lesser-known (TICKET TO HEAVEN, 1981), to see how they held up against accounts from actual cults of the 21st century.